chrisdalvit/nlu-assignment/LM/part_1/README.md

 The models are evaluated on the PennTreeBank using perplexity (PPL).

 # Run the code
 All computations were conducted on the Marzola cluster of the University of Trento.
-To run the code clone the repository on to the cluster.
+To run the code clone the repository onto the cluster.
 To run all evaluations of the first part do
 ```bash
 # Assuming you are in the root of the git repositroy
 cd LM/part_1
 mkdir output
 make benchmark_all
 ```
-This submits all benchmarking job to the compute nodes of the cluster.
+This submits all benchmarking jobs to the compute nodes of the cluster.
 The results are stored in the ```output``` folder.

-Alternativerly you can run
+Alternativerly, you can run
 ```bash
 make benchmark_sgd
 ```